 The problem is not that passwords are insecure.
 On the contrary, they are one of the most secure methods of making information private ever invented.
 The problem is that of the chasm between education (people choose shit passwords for simplicity) and tech (it’s hard to enter a good password quickly, especially on a touch screen).

 So to bridge the gap, people fall back on simple stuff.
 Dog’s name.
 Daughter’s birthday.
 An anniversary.
 Child’s name with a number on the end.
-For goodness sake, people tattoo their kids’ names and birthdays on their forearms and then use those same pieces of information to access their bank account or social media.
+For goodness sake, people tattoo their kids’ names and birthdays on their forearms and then use those same pieces of information to access their phone, bank account or social media.
 Sheer madness.
 You might as well just post your access credentials on the Internet and be done with it, or not use any security at all.

 Further, anyone who knows anything about the subject will offer this advice:

 Now let’s project into the future paved by Google, Microsoft and Apple where there are no passwords.
 Every website, every door entry, every phone, every laptop has a camera or thumbprint reader that is used to identify you.
 Sounds far-fetched?
 They’re claiming it’ll be available next year and are predicting uptake will be phenomenal.